amitmse/in_Python_/Others/README.md

 	- This range is calculated from a sample of data and tells you how accurately your sample represents the entire population.

 - Margin of Error:
 	- The width of the confidence interval is related to the margin of error, which indicates how much your sample estimate might vary from the true population value.
+	- Imagine a survey shows that 55% of people support a certain candidate, with a margin of error of +/- 4 percentage points and a 95% confidence level.
+This means:
+		- The confidence interval would be 51% to 59% (55% +/- 4%).
+		- We are 95% confident that the true percentage of people in the population who support the candidate is between 51% and 59%

 - P-value:

 	- P-value represents the probability that observed results would occur if the null hypothesis were true.
 The null hypothesis typically assumes there's no effect or no difference between groups.
 	- Probability of observing test results at least as extreme as the results observed, assuming the null hypothesis is correct.
  	- It helps determine the strength of the evidence against the null hypothesis.
   	- P value is compared with a significance level.
 It does not provide information about the magnitude of the effect.